bedwras/SMP-Website/README.md

 # SMP-Website
-Website for the minecraft SMP
+Website for the minecraft SMP.
+Updated often!
-WIP
 ______